Riyas-iqbal/Notes-App/README.md

 Some of the commands supported by the app are:

-add : To add a new note
+add : To add a new note.
-remove : To remove a note
+remove : To remove a note.
-list : To list all notes
+list : To list all notes.
-read : To read a note
+read : To read a note.

 ## Run Locally